-3.3.6.1 Network and fieldbus cables
+3.3.6.4 Network and USB cables

-The strain relief included in the scope of delivery is used to prevent that the plug does not connect from the device.
+The strain relief provided in the scope of delivery is used to prevent accidental loosening of the network cable from the device.
+One cable tie (not included in the package) is required for each interface.